-ElectraTherm uses Organic Rankine Cycle and patented technologies to generate electricity from waste heat.
-The process begins with hot water entering the Green Machine at 86-92°C, where it heats a working fluid into a pressurized vapor.
-The high pressure vapor expands through ElectraTherm’s patented twin screw power block, spinning an electric generator rated for up to 50kWe output.
-After turning the expander, the vapor is condensed back into a liquid through the use of an external air cooled condenser.
-After condensing, the working fluid flows back to the evaporator to repeat the process.
+ElectraTherm’s patented ORC technology begins with hot water entering the Power+ at 94°C, where it heats a working fluid into a pressurized vapor.
+The high pressure vapor expands through ElectraTherm’s patented twin screw power block, spinning an electric generator.
+After turning the expander, the vapor is condensed back into a liquid through the use of a liquid loop radiator with some heat also being used for nearby district heating.

 This biogas plant is the first of its kind to connect the Power+ to the first heat loop, providing it with higher waste heat temperatures to increase power output, while maintaining proper heat input to the anaerobic digesters.
 The addition of the machine reduces the onsite electricity needed to reject excess heat through radiator fans, increasing plant efficiency by up to 8%.
 As a result, the Power+ improves site economics by producing electricity and lowering onsite power demands.